sbr9150/audioplayer/README.md

 #MP3 Player App
-Sorting and playing mp3 & m4a files within a nice, animated cover-art navigation.<br>
+Albums and Playlists for mp3 & m4a files within a nice, animated cover-art navigation.<br>
 A pure player.
 No backends or other overhead...

 ![](https://github.com/z000ao8q/screenshots/blob/master/mp3_player.png)